So you’ve hit the streets (or the internet) and handed out your resume… Now, what?

 If your bartending job interview was successful, they’ll either hire you straight away (doesn’t happen very often) or they’ll ask you to come in for a trial (much more likely).
 They could ask you to do a trial straight after the interview (so be prepared!), but it’s more likely that they’ll ask you to come back a few days later.

-And finally, if you’re interview was unsuccessful, ask for some feedback!
+And finally, if your interview was unsuccessful, ask for some feedback!

 I know it’s hard to do, especially after you’ve been told you suck.
 But this is KEY if you want to improve your interview skills and eventually land a job.